-I will show you what Jesus truly taught and meant in John 8:24 which has yet again become another one of countless Trinitarian deceptions and probably one of the worst deceptions ever taught within Christianity, by so many FALSE TEACHERS.
+I will show you what Jesus truly taught and meant in John 8:24 which has yet again become another one of countless Trinitarian deceptions taught within Christianity, by so many FALSE TEACHERS.

 Here is an example, of what is taught by people who teach Jesus is GOD ALMIGHTY by using John 8:24.

 Jesus Christ is God, if you don't believe that you're going to hell because your sins won't be forgiven.
 John 8:24 “I said therefore unto you, that ye shall die in your sins: for if ye believe not that I am he, ye shall die in your sins." here, 'i am he' is EGO EIMI which is I AM that I AM in Exodus.
 Jesus is saying if you don’t believe that Jesus = I AM (God) your sins remain unforgiven.

 And if we turn to the HELPS Word-studies, we read again WHY Trinitarians BELIEVE and TEACH, John 8:24, proves Jesus is GOD ALMIGHTY.
 Example: Jn 14:6: “I am /eimí), naturally accords with the fact Christ is eternal – Greek egō eimi)” harks back to God’s only name, "Yahweh", "the lord"), – meaning, "He who always was, is, and will be."